From rotating attractors to extremal black holes with axionic hair: Numerical results

 Solving the near‑horizon ODE system (\ref{eq:NH-EMA}) in the electric sector yields smooth attractors with $(v_1(\theta),b(\theta),\psi(\theta))$ regular on the deformed $S^2$ and compatible with the $SO(2,1)\times U(1)$ isometry.
 A typical profile is displayed in Fig.~\ref{profile_attrac} for a given solution with $g_{_{\psi\gamma\gamma}}=1$.
 Solutions have a definite parity: the metric function $v_1$ and the gauge potential $b$ are even in $\theta$, while the axion $\psi$ is odd.

 A first lesson is that the near-horizon and bulk pictures agree precisely as long as the attractor exists and both the attractor and the corresponding parent bulk black hole are regular.
-As established in Sec. \ref{attractors}, smooth rotating axionic attractors occurs only for purely electric or purely magnetic charge configurations.
+As established in Sec. \ref{attractors}, smooth rotating axionic attractors occur only for purely electric or purely magnetic charge configurations.
 This statement holds both perturbatively around NHEK/NHEKN and non‑perturbatively at the level of the full near‑horizon ODE system, and it fixes how we seed the bulk families.
-In practice, starting from the purely electric attractors, we find global extremal solutions that interpolate between the NHEG and asymptotic flatness; their horizon data match the entropy‑function extremum and thus exhibit standard attractor behaviour: the horizon data fix the black hole.
+In practice, starting from the purely electric attractors, we {construct} global extremal solutions that interpolate between the NHEG and asymptotic flatness; their horizon data match the {entropy-function} extremum and thus exhibit standard attractor behaviour, in the sense that the horizon data {uniquely determine the bulk} black hole.

 To quantify the match between horizon and bulk data, we track the ratios ($j_H/j$) and ($j/a_H$) (see Fig.~\ref{qj}).
 Within numerical accuracy the near‑horizon predictions and the global solutions overlay along the smooth branch and peel away only past a point ($P$).
-In this first branch, we verified that the reduced Ricci scalar and Kretschmann invariant remain finite all the way to the horizon, in line with the usual behaviour of extremal Kerr/Kerr–Newman.
+In this first branch, we verified that the reduced Ricci scalar and Kretschmann invariant remain finite all the way to the horizon, in line with the usual behaviour of extremal Kerr/Kerr-Newman.
 Past the point ($P$), there exists a breakdown in the differentiability of the axionic field with its first derivative presenting a discontinuity; implying, therefore, that the horizon is no longer smooth.
 For both couplings, the near‑horizon predictions (solid red) overlay the bulk extremal families (blue dashed) along an extended interval.
 This confirms that, as long as the extremal configurations are smooth, the attractor mechanism fully controls the horizon data and is effectively decoupled from the asymptotics.

+{Since the transition is identified numerically, the precise location of $(P)$ is conventional within numerical resolution; in the plots, we define $(P)$ as the onset of the regime where the attractor and bulk extremal data begin to separate, coinciding, within numerical accuracy, with the loss of smoothness of the bulk axion field through a discontinuity in its first derivative.}